Naser al-Din Shah Qajar: Assassination

 Naser al-Din Shah was assassinated by Mirza Reza Kermani, a follower of Jamal al-Din al-Afghani, when he was visiting and praying in the Shah Abdol-Azim Shrine on 1 May 1896.
 It is said that the revolver used to assassinate him was old and rusty, and had he worn a thicker overcoat, or been shot from a longer range, he would have survived the attempt on his life.
 Shortly before his death, he is reported to have said "I will rule you differently if I survive!"
 The assassin was prosecuted by the defence minister, Nazm ol-Dowleh.

-Kermani’s act, though singular in its occurrence, quickly came to symbolize the deep-seated dissatisfaction with the established autocracy.
-Motivated by a fervent belief in reform and influenced by contemporary revolutionary ideas, his deed was interpreted by many as a deliberate challenge to the legitimacy of the Qajar regime.
-Scholars such as Ervand Abrahamian have argued that this assassination not only stripped the Shah of his personal authority but also exposed systemic weaknesses within the state apparatus that would later fuel demands for constitutional governance.
-In a similar vein, historians like Negar Keddie contend that the symbolic nature of the act underscored the tension between traditional monarchical power and emerging modern political thought, thereby prefiguring the ideological currents that ultimately culminated in the Iranian Constitutional Revolution.

-Nasser-al-Din Shah's assassination and the subsequent execution of Kermani marked a turning point in Iranian political thought that would ultimately lead to the Iranian Constitutional Revolution during his successor Mozaffar ad-Din Shah's turbulent reign.
+Naser al-Din Shah's assassination and Kermani's subsequent execution marked a turning point in Iranian political thought that would ultimately lead to the Iranian Constitutional Revolution during his successor Mozaffar ad-Din Shah's turbulent reign.

 Naser al-Din Shah's tombstone, Golestan Palace.
 The original tomb is at Shah Abdol-Azim Shrine.

 Naser al-Din was buried in the Shah Abdol-Azim Shrine, in Ray near Tehran, where he was assassinated.
 His funeral took place six months after his death.
 A British diplomat who spoke with some who had been present, Charles Hardinge, commented "... the corpse was conveyed on a very high funeral car and was 'high' in more ways than one".
-His one-piece marble tombstone, bearing his full effigy, is now kept in the Golestan Palace Museum in Tehran.
+His one-piece marble tombstone, bearing his full effigy, is now kept in Khalvat-e Karim Khani (part of Golestan Palace).

+He was the last Iranian head of state to be assassinated until 2026.